-Lisa Parker to Give Lectures at Research Ethics Conference
+Lisa Parker Gave Lectures at Research Ethics Conference

 Fogarty International Center (FIC) Training Program in Research Ethics in China

-CEP affiliate member Lisa Parker will travel in China as part of a Fogarty International Center (FIC) Training Program in Research Ethics and provide lectures as part of an FIC-supported research ethics conference in Dalian, as well as at Dalian Medical University and Shanghai Mental Health Center, addressing ethical guidance for conducting psychiatric research and public health ethics.
-The program will take place October 11-16.
+CEP affiliate member Lisa Parker traveled in China as part of a Fogarty International Center (FIC) Training Program in Research Ethics and provided lectures as part of an FIC-supported research ethics conference in Dalian, as well as at Dalian Medical University and Shanghai Mental Health Center, addressing ethical guidance for conducting psychiatric research and public health ethics.
+The program took place October 11-16.

 Controversial AI ‘Gaydar’ Study Spawns Backlash, Ethical Debate